UAE investigation reveals 'secret organisation' formed by Muslim Brotherhood members

 This new secret group aimed to revive the Muslim Brotherhood, according to the probe.

-One arrested member of the organisation has confessed, detailing how the group operated and led smear campaigns and hate speech.
+One arrested member of the organisation has confessed, detailing how the group operated and led hate speech and smear campaigns against the UAE.

-A team from the Public Prosecution is currently conducting intensive investigations to uncover the truth regarding some of the details — including those shared in the confession.
+A team from the Public Prosecution is currently conducting intensive investigations to verify details from the confessions and from the State Security Service's findings.

 The authority is expected to announce more details about this terrorist organisation and its crimes after the investigations are completed.